Skip to Main Content

 How do I find out about getting a parking permit for on-campus classes?
 And how about wifi on campus?

-Renaissance programs this Fall will consist of many choices.
+Renaissance programs this Spring will consist of many choices.
 There will be classes on Zoom from Mondays through Thursdays.
 On Fridays there will be many classes on the Sac State campus!
 Some of them are in-person only, while others will be presented both to in-person participants and those from the comfort of their homes on Zoom.
 These hybrid classes will also be recorded.
 That means members who sign up for these classes can choose each week whether to attend on campus or on Zoom.
 The Friday Forums will also be hybrid, viewable either in person on campus or at home on Zoom.

 It is not difficult to use Zoom as a participant.
 You will get directions and instructions from your seminar leaders.
 There is training information on this website.
 You can download the Zoom application for free onto your computer, tablet or smartphone and practice yourself.
 Note: You do need to have a decent wi-fi connection.